minicheddar/crypto-stream/README.md

 :construction: *This library is an active work in progress and not yet suitable for production use* :construction:

 ## Features
-* Websocket integrations for Binance Spot, Binance USD Futures and Coinbase
+* Websocket integrations for Binance Spot, Binance USD Futures, Coinbase and Okx
 * Supports real-time trade and L2 quote data
 * Simple subscription API
 * Transforms exchange-native messages to a common `MarketData` type for easier cross-exchange signal generation